gzt5142/gzt5142/git-isms/Hooks-prepare-commit-msg.md

 # Git Hooks

 Hooks can do a lot of things related to the git workflow.
 It is possible to run custom scripts before and after key events like merges and commits.
+These scripts are run **locally** as part of your working copy of the repository.
+They do not affect the github remote.

 This example, we will intercept the commit message just prior to moment when the commit goes into the repository.

 The key hook we'll work with is `prepare-commit-msg`.
-All hooks are **LOCAL** to your copy of the repository, found in the `hooks` folder within `$GIT_DIR`.
+All hooks are local to your copy of the repository, found in the `hooks` folder within `$GIT_DIR`.
 That typically is in `.git/hooks`.
 The scripts here are named for the moment in the workflow when they are called.
+Because they are burried in `.git/`, they are not tracked by the repository itself.

 ## Create the hook script